sidneykfla/pcomp_tutorial/README.md

-# Physical Computing Tutorial: Wheels and Motors
+# Physical Computing Tutorial: Stepper Motors

 Instructions:
 1. Download Fritzing at https://fritzing.org/download/?paid.
 If it asks you to pay, either select "I already paid" or if you feel like making a donation, feel free to do so.